pyrogram/pyrogram/docs/source/topics/advanced-usage.rst

 Advanced Usage
 ==============

-Pyrogram's API, which consists of well documented convenience methods_ and facade types_, exists to provide a much easier interface to the undocumented and often confusing Telegram API.
+Pyrogram's API, which consists of well documented convenience :doc:`methods <../api/methods>` and facade :doc:`types <../api/types>`, exists to provide a much easier interface to the undocumented and often confusing Telegram API.

 In this section, you'll be shown the alternative way of communicating with Telegram using Pyrogram: the main "raw" Telegram API with its functions and types.